oliviawestmacottssw/SSW.Rules.Content/rules/do-you-isolate-your-logic-and-remove-dependencies-on-instances-of-objects/rule.md

  }

-Figure: Write a unit test for complex logic evaluation​
+Figure: Write a unit test for complex logic evaluation